nahid0905-tech/Pizza-sales-Analysis/README.md

 2. Analyze the cumulative revenue generated over time.
 3. Determine the top 3 most ordered pizza types based on revenue for each pizza category.

-Topic 4 : category Wise Analysis
+Topic 4 : Category Wise Analysis

 1. Find the total quantity of each pizza category ordered.
 2. Find the category wise distribution  of pizzas.